rems-project/lem/README.md

-Lem is a tool for lightweight executable mathematics, for writing, managing, and publishing large-scale portable semantic definitions, with export to LaTeX, executable code (currently OCaml) and interactive theorem provers (currently Coq, HOL4, and Isabelle/HOL).
+Lem is a tool for lightweight executable mathematics, for writing, managing, and publishing large-scale portable semantic definitions, with export to LaTeX, executable code (currently OCaml) and interactive theorem provers (currently Coq, HOL4, and Isabelle/HOL, though the generated Coq is not necessarily idiomatic).
 It is also intended as an intermediate language for generating definitions from domain-specific tools, and for porting definitions between interactive theorem proving systems.

 The language, originally based on a pure fragment of OCaml, combines features familiar from functional programming languages with logical